The Business Value of Design

 We can also start to build relationships by reframing the way we think about empathy — it’s not just a term that applies to our users.
 Rather than seeing those in marketing, sales or finance as blockers to getting our ideas realized, use empathy to see them as partners focused on the success of the product.
 It’s our job to interpret their needs rather than positioning ourselves as the sole voice for design in the room.
 We can’t operate in a silo and expect to be considered true business partners.

-Stakeholders can be frustrated if you believe it’s their job to give you the input that’s suited to your needs.
+Stakeholders can be frustrating if you believe it’s their job to give you the input that’s suited to your needs.
 A better approach: Assume it’s your job to extract their goals & wisdom in an efficient and respectful way, then translate as you need to.

 Hard truth — the reality is that as designers, we’re only one of many voices for the user.
 We can position ourselves as gatekeepers, but those working in sales or customer service are likely have much more contact with actual customers than we do.
 So the more conversations you have with these people, the more data you’ll be armed with.
 And guess what?
 Arming yourself with data increases your ability to influence stakeholders.